bipolar703/vonoy-app/vonoy-edits.md

-Remove the solutions box in the hero image on the right
-2. Why choose vonoy should have these reasons:
+Why choose vonoy should have these reasons:

 1. Built on Science